 (4) If a vehicle licence cancellation order is made under the Fines, Penalties and Infringement Notices Enforcement Act 1994 section 95J in respect of a person, a licence held by that person in respect of the vehicle specified in the order is, by force of this section, cancelled.

-[Section 16 amended by No. 48 of 2012 s.
+[Section 16 amended: No. 48 of 2012 s.
 75.]

 17. Classification of vehicle licences